 Quick Answer

 Treat Quick Quests and auto farming as time tools, not decision tools.
-The official CBT report says Square Enix planned a new auto-farming feature plus Quick Quest adjustments, so these systems are clearly meant to support repeat play.
-But support is the key word.
 Use them after a stage is already safe, three-star cleared, and worth repeating.
 If the run still asks for manual dodging, better Blessing choices, or cleaner target focus, manual play is still the better route.

 When Quick Quest and Auto Farming Are Actually Good